-Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required. \ Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.
-Lot as described in the land description may be a lot or location.
+Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required.

--- END OF CERTIFICATE OF TITLE-
+\ Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.

-The statements set out below are not intended to be not should they be relied on as substitutes for inspection of the land and the relevant documents or for local government, legal, surveying or other professional advice.
+----END OF CERTIFICATE OF TITLE---

-PROPERTY STREET ADDRESS: LOCAL GOVERNMENT AREA:
+The statements set out below are not intended to be nor should they be relied on as substitutes for inspection of the land and the relevant documents or for local government, legal, surveying or other professional advice.

-31 KENBY CH, WANDI.
+PROPERTY STREET ADDRESS: LOCAL GOVERNMENT AREA: 31 KENBY CH, WANDI.
 TOWN OF KWINANA.